 Public administration jobs are challenging, rewarding, and secure positions with great government benefits.
 And because these jobs are so highly coveted, a public administration candidate will do well to enroll in a master’s degree in public administration (MPA) program.

-A master’s degree in public administration opens doors to a range of career opportunities in government on the local, state, and federal levels.
+An MPA degree opens doors to a range of career opportunities in government on local, state, and federal levels.